alexs2112/TerminalHero/README.md

 - When there is a lot of text it goes by very quickly, maybe stagger it better with timing if multiple things happen at once?
   - Move the combat log to the top of the screen?
 - Position enemy sprites bottom aligned, so that we can have enemies bigger than 12x12 (bosses should be 16x16)
+- Have a target_highlight function or something so that abilities like Rainstorm and Rallying Cry will show what creatures they will affect, even though you target yourself
+- Dark Souls weapon scaling on abilities?
+Each ability scales with stats multiplied by some decimal
+  - Each ability has a `get_damage(creature, target)` to calculate min and max damage given the owner and the target
+  - When you do this, also make sure "Challenged" and enchanted weapon effects are applied

 **Dungeons**
 - Dungeons refresh enemies if the player leaves before completing them (defeating boss?)